|Nominal duration||2 years (120 ECTS)|

 Applicants must prove their English language knowledge.
 University accepts the following international language tests:

-Applicants whose native language is English or previous education is obtained in English (in USA, Canada, Australia, New Zealand, Great Britain, Scotland or Ireland) are exempt from this requirement.
+Applicants whose native language is English or previous education is obtained in English are exempt from this requirement.
 Other language skills certificates will be considered to recognize or University can provide language test for additional payment.

 The Master’s Programme of Orientalistics is offered at the Department of Asian Studies of the Faculty of Humanities (University of Latvia).
 First students were matriculated in the year 1997 and until now the University of Latvia is the only university in the country that confers an academic degree in Oriental Studies.
 The framework of the Programme includes not only to language studies, but also other sub-disciplines: classical Orientalistics (studies in history, literature, religion etc.) as well as modern Asia (studies in popular culture, current social issues etc).
 This Master degree programme combines language and culture studies, which are related to the student’s chosen language.
 The programme includes two specializations: Literature and Culture and History and Society.
 The language acquirement is provided by professors from Latvia and foreign professors, whose native language is Japanese, Chinese, Arabic or Turkish.